codsen/codsen.com/src/os/string-strip-html.md

 - Can be used to generate Email Text versions.
 Puts URL links.
 - It can detect and skip false positives, for example, `a < b and c > d`.
 - Enabled-by-default but optional Recursive HTML Decoding — nothing will escape!
-- It won't strip JSP tags
+- It won't strip templating tags (like JSP)

 PS.
 We have [`stristri`](/os/stristri/) which also strips HTML.
 It can strip not only HTML but also CSS, text and templating tags.
 But it has less granular control over whitespace.